pkivolowitz/asm_book/section_3/endian/README.md

 ## So what's big-endian?

-The Motorola 68K family - we reached out to the Amiga user community in the hopes that someone would run the code, but no one has and this makes us sad. :(
+IBM mainframes and the Motorola 68K family come to mind.
+See above.